mbwong/mbwong.github.com/_posts/2008-05-25-why-freedom-is-important.md

 ---
 tags: school
-title: Why Freedom is Important at St. Paul's School
+title: Freedom is Important at St. Paul's School
 layout: post
 ---

-#Why Freedom is Important at St. Paul's School
+#Freedom is Important at St. Paul's School

 _Originally published in The Pelican, the student newspaper at St. Paul's School._